mattijn/topojson/docs/example/settings-tuning.md

 in the range of `0.0001` to `10`.
 Defaults to `False`.

 **Note 1:** The units of `toposimplify` are corresoponding to the input space.
-The provided _sensible_ values are for dgrees (eg. epsg:4326).
-When the projection of your data is in meters you might need to test which value should be adopted.
+The provided _sensible_ values are for degrees (eg. `epsg:4326`).
+When the projection of your data is in `meters` you might need to test which value should be adopted.

 **Note 2:** This is also supported by chaining.
+Meaning you could first compute the Topology (which can be cost-intensive) and afterwards apply the `toposimplify` on the computed Topology.